soumelis-lab/ICELLNET/Vignette.md

 **For the central cell:** It can be any transcriptomic profile data of one cell type.
 For **RNA-seq data**, the dataset should be a datframe annotated with gene symbol as rownames.
 For **microarray data**, the ICELLNET functions are adapted to handle Affymetrix Human Genome U133 Plus 2.0 Array annotation.
 Nevertherless, if the dataset have been generated with an other Affymetrix technology, you have 2 possibilities to adapt the tool : a) Annotate your data with gene symbol before using ICELLNET and then consider your data as "RNA-Seq" for CC.type argument. b) adapt the R code of the `db.hgu133plus2()` function to have the adapted annotation conversion when using ICELLNET.
 Gene annotations should be set as rownames.

-**For the partner cell (if you don't want to use Human Primary Cell Atlas as partner cells):** This can be interesting for example if you possess transcriptomic data of several cell types of the same sample, to see how they interact together.
+**For the partner cell (if you don't want to use Human Primary Cell Atlas as partner cells):** This can be interesting for exemple if you possess transcriptomic data of several cell types of the same sample, to see how they interact together.
 As for the central cell, the transcriptomic profiles should be correctly formated (see previous paragraph above for more information).
 If your transcriptomic profiles are annotated with gene symbol, PC.type should be set to "RNA-seq" (even if your data come from microarray technology).

 ## Target files format
 You can define a target file.
 This dataframe usually describes the different samples with known metadata.
 If not provided, a target file will be automatically generated containing the sample names as the only metadata information available.